Lindawa40/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-script 7-creates a new global variable script 8-prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE script 9-prints the result of POWER divided by DIVIDE
+script 7-creates a new global variable script 8-prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE script 9-prints the result of POWER divided by DIVIDE script 10-displays the result of BREATH to the power LOVE